-1. Draft of Fiscal Year 2016 Comprehensive Annual Financial Report (CAFR) (Erin Dunn and Ken Pun and Gary Caporicci of The Pun Group)
+1. Draft of Fiscal Year 2019 Comprehensive Annual Financial Report (CAFR) (Erin Dunn with Gary Caporicci and Coley Delaney of The Pun Group)

-Erin Dunn, Controller, introduced Ken Pun and Gary Caporicci with The Pun Group.
-Mr. Pun provided a presentation on the FY16 CAFR.
-He reviewed the management responsibilities, auditors' responsibilities and the audit approach.
-The Pun Group's audit approach included detailed planning; risk based review of internal controls over systems and compliance; validation of account balances; and review of financial statements and the issuance of the audit report opinion.
-Mr. Pun discussed the implementation of the new ERP system, SAP Account Software.
-He stated that The Pun Group IT Specialists reviewed MTS's IT policy and IT security.
-Mr. Pun provided an overview of the financial statements.
-He reviewed the summary statements of net position; summary statements of revenues, expenses and changes in net position; and summary statements of cash flows.
-Mr. Pun discussed the key pension and OPEB information including the net pension liability; pension expenses; and other postemployment benefits plan schedule of funding progress.
-Lastly, he reviewed the audit results and noted that they had an unmodified opinion.
+Erin Dunn, Controller, introduced this item and Gary Caporicci and Coley Delaney of The Pun Group.
+Mr. Delaney provided a presentation on the fiscal year (FY) 2019 CAFR.
+He reviewed the management and auditors' responsibilities and the approach to the audit.
+Mr. Caporicci provided an overview of the financial statements.
+He reviewed the summary statements of net position; summary statements of revenues, expenses and changes in net position; summary statements of cash flows; net pension liability; pension expenses; and other postemployment benefits plan.
+Mr. Delaney continued the presentation and reviewed the audit results.
+He stated that there was an unmodified opinion; there were no disagreements with management; there were no material weaknesses or significant deficiencies in internal controls; and there were no accounting issues noted.
+Lastly, Mr. Caporicci reviewed GASB upcoming standards and key research projects.